GoogleChrome/web.dev/src/site/content/en/blog/mainline-mensware/index.md

 #### Caching images

-For images, Mainline Menswear decided to go with two separate strategies.
-The first strategy applies to all images coming from their CDN that are usually product images.
-Their pages are image-heavy so they are conscious of not taking too much of their users' device storage, so through Workbox they have added a strategy that is **caching images coming only from their CDN** and a **maximum number of images of 60** using the [`ExpirationPlugin`](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-expiration.ExpirationPlugin).
+For images, Mainline Menswear decided to go with two strategies.
+The first strategy applies to all images coming from their CDN, which are usually product images.
+Their pages are image-heavy so they are conscious of not taking too much of their users' device storage.
+So through Workbox, they added a strategy that is **caching images coming only from their CDN** with a **maximum of 60 images** using the [`ExpirationPlugin`](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-expiration.ExpirationPlugin).

 The 61st (newest) image requested, replaces the 1st (oldest) image so that no more than 60 product